mpenning/dotfiles.mpenning/README.md

     make install

 ``make install`` will:
-- create an archive directory called ~/dotfiles.orig.[timestamp]
+- create an archive directory called ~/dotfiles.orig.[timestamp], if requried
 - move any conflicting dotfiles into that directory
 - symlink the dotfiles in ~/dotfiles to your home directory.
 - Walk your ~/dotfiles directory and change permissions to those you saved the last time you performed ``make import``